ositaka/soul-healing-decapcms/data/page/home.md

       **What is Trance Healing?**

       Trance Healing is a profound and sacred practice, serving as a bridge between the physical and spiritual realms.
 In this space, Tiago enters an altered state of consciousness, surrendering as a vessel to channel healing energies from the Divine Intelligence through the guidance of the Spirit Guides.
-This is more than a technique—it is a dance of trust and connection, a blending of energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.
+This is a dance of trust and connection, a blending of energies that allows the spirit world to work through Tiago to bring forth healing that touches the deepest parts of your being.

       **A Unique Connection with the Spirit World**